What material is commonly used for the lenses of periscopes?

 (d) USS Bowfin

-Which gas is commonly used to fill the ballast tanks of submarines to control buoyancy?
+Which gas is commonly used to fill the ballast tanks to control buoyancy?

 (a) Oxygen